 We older women are mistresses of reinvention.
 We know we need to be flexible and open-minded.
 We are practical, and we do what works.
 So maybe it’s time for you to sit down, cross your legs – or lie on the couch – take a deep breath, and try something new.

 Have you thought about or tried meditating?
 Do you think that mindfulness can help us stay in the present moment and not worry about the future?
 What resources would you recommend to others in the Sixty and Me community?
-Please join the conversation!
+Please share with the community!